CharlieGearsTech/Codility/README.md

 # Codility
-Exercies from Codility lessons.
+Exercises from Codility lessons.
 Since the lessons are public I believe there is no issue to publish my own solution.
-Most of the solutions are 100% but a few that that are lower than 100%.
+Most of the solutions are 100% but a few  are lower than 100%.